 The system, which was launched in 2012, uses an indicator score approach to identify AEs.
 But researchers say this score can be improved and should be updated.
 Doing so will enhance automatic pharmacovigilance systems.
 The researchers regard this simply as best practice and consider any algorithmic designs for computational epidemiology should be regularly assessed and improved.

-The days of paper-based AE reporting are on their way out.
+The days of paper-based AE reporting are well on their way out.
 The team at the Patient Safety Network list web-based systems that integrate with electronic health records and other specialized systems for specific clinical settings.
 But as much as the tech matters, so too do the people.
-Key to an effective AE reporting system is a supportive environment that protects staff that report adverse events, encourages event reporting from various personnel and shares these reports within a suitable time frame.
+Key to an effective AE reporting system is a supportive environment that protects staff that report adverse events, encourages event reporting from various personnel, and shares these reports within a suitable time frame.